stuk88/rauxa-be-challenge/README.md

 * S3 image upload.
 I could do it, but the build time was over so I had to cut that one and make the photo just as a url.
 * clean the DB after test or use other DB for the tests
 * Oh and I used Heroku ClearDB Service to reduce time too.. can open RDS if needed.

+# How to install:

+- npm install

+# How to run:

+* sails lift
+* run this in the browser: http://localhost:1337

+# How to test:

+- npm test